Enhancing Video Inpainting with Aligned Frame Interval Guidance: Methodology

 \subsection{Context Guidance via Controller Injection}

-We introduce a context controller to guide the generation of diffusion model with context video.
+As the I2V backbone natively lacks the capability for inpainting, we introduce a context controller to guide the generation of diffusion model with context video, thereby empowering the model to accomplish these tasks.
 The controller is initialized with pretrained diffusion transformer blocks.
-Inspired by~\cite{bahmani2024ac3d,liang2024wonderland}, VidSplice context controller injects control information only into the first 10 layers of the I2V diffusion transformer, which captures low-level camera and motion information.
-For the context video $V_{c}$ and I2V masked video $V_m$ generated in Sec.~\ref{section:cospliced_module}, we first employ a 3D VAE encoder to get their latent features $f_c$ and $f_m$, respectively.
-The latent feature is then concatenated along the channel dimension with a randomly initialized noise and corresponding video masks.
+Inspired by~\cite{bahmani2024ac3d,liang2024wonderland}, VidPivot context controller injects control information only into the first 10 layers of the I2V diffusion transformer, which captures low-level camera and motion information.
+For the context video $V_{c}$ and I2V masked video $V_m$ generated in Sec.~\ref{section:FrameProp_module}, we first employ a 3D VAE encoder to get their latent features $f_c$ and $f_m$, respectively.
+The latent feature is then concatenated along the channel dimension with masked video latent and corresponding video masks.
 Following ControlNet~\cite{zhang2023adding}, the feature of context video is then passed through a zero-initialized learnable embedding layer $\mathcal{F}$.
 The context controller $\mathcal{H}$ accepts this zero-initialed embedded feature and embedding of I2V video as input and get the control feature $f$ as follows:

 where $\left [ \cdot \right ]$ denotes concatenation operation, $\mathcal{F}_{m}$ is the pretrained embedding layer of I2V branch.
 Our formulation ensures that the context latent captures motion variations across frame intervals while remaining stable throughout the forward diffusion process.